sourcegraph/handbook/content/people-ops/impact-reviews.md

 ## Questions?

-For any questions relating to our updated performance review cadence or Lattice, please Slack **#people-ops** or reach out directly to Cassie Melani.
+For any questions relating to our updated performance review cadence or Lattice, please Slack **#impactreviews** or reach out directly to Cassie Melani.